limon9690/VLM-reliability/intersection-map.md

 > ✗ = not reported in my paper-summaries.
 Field-wide calibration reporting is
 > almost absent (see Q3, where 8 of 9 papers report accuracy only).

-All four of my ECE numbers are on ImageNet-R. So one column has my numbers in it, and the rest of the grid is empty.
+The ImageNet-R column is fully measured, by me.
+The sketch column is partly filled (zero-shot and Tip-Adapter); CoOp and TPT there are parked, not absent — 1000-class training exceeds free-tier GPU.
+Everything else is empty.

-The sketch column is entirely ✗ — and sketch is CLIP's hardest shift (my Month-2 finding, confirmed on ImageNet-Sketch and PACS-sketch).
+Sketch is CLIP's hardest shift (my Month-2 finding, confirmed on ImageNet-Sketch and PACS-sketch).
 So the most valuable empty cell is calibration under sketch-shift: the shift where the model is weakest is also the shift where nobody has measured whether adaptation helps or